Orangeburg, South Carolina: 20th century

 Efforts by blacks to regain civil rights increased in the postwar period after World War II.
 In the 1960s, Orangeburg was a major center of Civil Rights Movement activities by students from both Claflin College and South Carolina State College as well as black residents of the city.
 After the US Supreme Court ruling in Brown v.
 Board of Education (1954) declaring segregation in public schools to be unconstitutional, local blacks sought integration of local schools in 1956.
 Whites retaliated economically, sometimes firing activists or evicting them from rental housing.
 College students came to their support with hunger strikes, boycotts, and mass marches.
 In 1960, over 400 students were arrested on sit-ins and integration marches organized by the Congress of Racial Equality (CORE).

-In August 1963, the Orangeburg Freedom Movement (OFM), chaired by Dr. Harlowe Caldwell of the NAACP, submitted 10 pro-integration demands to the Orangeburg Mayor and City Council.
+In August 1963, the Orangeburg Freedom Movement (OFM), chaired by Harlowe Caldwell of the NAACP, submitted 10 pro-integration demands to the Orangeburg Mayor and City Council.
 After negotiations failed, mass demonstrations similar to those in the Birmingham campaign in Alabama resulted in more than 1,300 arrests.
 Local efforts to end segregation in public places continued, particularly after Congress passed the Civil Rights Act of 1964.
-On February 8, 1968, after days of protests against a segregated bowling alley, violence broke out near the bowling alley as police attacked Black students from South Carolina State.
-Police opened fire on a crowd of students, killing Samuel Hammond, Henry Smith, and Delano Middleton, and wounding 27 others in what became known as the "Orangeburg massacre".
+On February 8, 1968, after days of protests against a de facto segregated bowling alley, violence broke out near the bowling alley as police attacked Black students from South Carolina State.
+Police opened fire on a crowd of students, killing Samuel Hammond, Henry Smith, and Delano Middleton, and wounding 27 others in what became known as the "Orangeburg Massacre".

 21st century

 In May 2000, the city created the Orangeburg County Community of Character initiative.
 It is a collaborative effort in community development by the Downtown Orangeburg Revitalization Association (DORA), The Times and Democrat newspaper, the Orangeburg County Chamber of Commerce, and the Orangeburg County Development Commission.
 In 2005, the National Civic League awarded Orangeburg County the All-America City Award which recognizes and encourages civic excellence.
 It honors communities in which citizens, government, businesses, and non-profit organizations demonstrate successful resolution of critical community issues.

-In 2007, Orangeburg hosted the first Democratic U.S. presidential candidate debate of the campaign season at Martin Luther King Jr. Auditorium on the campus of South Carolina State University; future president Barack Obama, was one of the debaters.
+In 2007, Orangeburg hosted the first Democratic U.S. presidential candidate debate of the campaign season at Martin Luther King Jr. Auditorium on the campus of South Carolina State University; future president Barack Obama was one of the debaters.
+In 2021, President Joe Biden visited Orangeburg to deliver a commencement address at South Carolina State.